RESPONSIVE WEB UI/UX | INFORMATION ARCHITECTURE | USER FLOWS | PROTOTYPE | USER RESEARCH

-The existing web app was confusing to use (literally even to rocket scientists who used an alpha version).
+The rapid adoption of cloud computing infrastructure demanded innovative user interfaces to meet the cost, scaling, and security demands of the enterprise.
+The existing web app was confusing to use (literally even to rocket scientists who used an earlier version).
 It had too many features that were difficult to find.
-Executives and potential customers said lacked visual appeal.
-It had to satisfy the needs of internal and external commercial and government customers.
+Executives and potential customers said it lacked visual appeal.
+It had to meet the needs of internal and external customers who were increasingly used to consumer e-commerce platforms.

 These user research activities informed my design process as detailed below: